nmattia/nmattia.com/posts/2023-01-11-introduction-build-gcc-gnu.md

 > A NOTE TO APPLE SILICON USERS: you may want to specify the `--build` explicitly since the "Apple Silicon" platform (e.g. `aarch64-apple-darwin13` for Ventura) is fairly recent and some older `configure` scripts will struggle to figure it out).
 I'll specify `--build` in all snippets since that's the `build` platform I care about.

-To clarify the idea of "platforms":
+To clarify the idea of "platforms" further:

 <div style="display: flex; align-items: center;"> <img src="/images/build-tools.png" style="max-width: 100px; margin: 0 2em;"/> <p style="display: table-cell; vertical-align: middle;">build: where you want to <em>build</em> the compiler</p></div>